dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-02-23-how-your-base-path-gets-generated-in-osx.markdown

 comments: true
 categories: osx
 ---
-It seems to be fairly common practice to totally define the `PATH` in a `.profile` or `.bashrc` file.
+On OSX and linux it seems to be fairly common practice to totally define the `PATH` in a `.profile` or `.bashrc` file.
 This gives total control over the order in which various locations are searched through.
 Here's the line from [my .profile](https://github.com/dgmstuart/dotfiles/blob/master/.profile):

     export PATH=~/bin:/usr/local/bin:/usr/bin:/usr/sbin:/bin:/sbin

-However, your `PATH` isn't just set through `profile` and `rc` files: if you don't build your path from scratch and you only ever append or prepend to your `PATH` with statements like `export PATH=$PATH:some/other/stuff` then the OS helpfully sets your base `PATH` to something sensible.
+However, your `PATH` isn't just set through `profile` and `rc` files: if you don't build your path from scratch and you only ever append or prepend to it with statements like `export PATH=$PATH:some/other/stuff` then the OS helpfully sets your base `PATH` to something sensible.